johnnynguyenha/CS-240C/README.md

 student.h: Header file that declares the structures used in the project.
 students.bin: Binary file where student data is stored and retrieved from.

+# Executing
+To use the program, use ./final in terminal

 # Usage
 Once the program is running, you will be presented with a menu to interact with the student database.
 You can choose from the following options: